metagraph-dev/metagraph/docs/getting_started/use_case_3_ecommerce_customer_interests.rst

 Marketing teams frequently are interested in this analysis.

-We’ll show how using graph analytics can be used to gain insights about the interests of customers by finding communities of customers who’ve bought similar products.
+We’ll show how graph analytics can be used to gain insights about the interests of customers by finding communities of customers who’ve bought similar products.